wavemaker/docs/learn/app-development/widgets/advanced/custom-widget.md

 }
 ```

-Now we can implements this Prefab in any React Native applications and use Prefab properties to control the Component.
+Now this Prefab can be implemented in any React Native applications and use Prefab properties to control the Component.